-(1) For the purposes referred to in the next 10. succeeding section, there shall be a committee constituted as provided in this section.
+(1) For the purposes referred to in the next Protection ding section, there shall be a committee condustree.
+No. 77 of 1950, 5.
+10 am. by No. 38 of 1954, s.
+4. succeeding section, there shall be a committee constituted as provided in this section.

-(2) The name of the Committee shall be The Fauna Protection Advisory Committee of Western Australia.
+- (2) The name of the Committee shall be The Fauna Protection Advisory Committee of Western Australia. - (3) The Committee shall consist of six members, including the chairman, of which number-